wcarc-on/wcarc-site/minutes/minutes201611.md

 ---
 layout: minutes
+title: Minutes of the Regular Meeting on November 21, 2016
 date: 2016-12-19
 ---

-## Minutes of the Regular Meeting on November 21, 2016

 The meeting was held at the Sobey's in Kanata (March Rd. location).
 The following people were present: